srnelson1/srnelson1.github.io/pages/qual_prep/qual_prep.md

-Here I have put solutions to the different analysis quals and algebra quals (coming soon!).
+I am collecting solutions to different UGA quals on this website.
 You can find past UGA quals in most of the subjects {%include link.html href="https://www.math.uga.edu/past-qualifying-exams-0" text="here"%}.
 They go back quite a long way.
-Please use these notes judicuously.
-For each problem, try to work on this problem for 30 minutes *at minimum*.
-Preferably, you should spend up to an hour on a given problem before looking at this site.

-In my solutions, I have tried to be clear in my approach as possible (when I am not being lazy).
-As a result, some of my write ups are longer than what you should write on the qual.
-I would recommend that you _not_ emulate the style that I use.
-Also, inform me about any mistakes, typos, or errors.
+Please use these notes judicuously, and spend time on each problem before checking a solution.
+Also, please inform me about any mistakes, typos, or errors.
 I cannot guarantee that each write up is correct, so do not take my notes as authoritative.

 There are some problems that I have not solved, and when this is the case I have noted it under the problem in red.
 If a solution is not given, I have just been too lazy and slow to write it.
 In either case, you can always provide me a solution.
 I will make sure to credit you for it on the website.